Przytyk: 20th century

 In the Second Polish Republic, following Poland's return to independence, Przytyk became an urban settlement in the Kielce Voivodeship with 2302 inhabitants in 1930, of whom 1852 (80 percent) were Jewish.
 The economy was almost entirely dominated by the Jewish craftsmen, tradesmen and farmers.
 The Jews owned and operated bakeries, slaughter houses, tailor shops, breweries, tobacco manufacturing plants, and groceries.
 Central markets were organized once a week, always on Mondays, drawing in crowds from nearby towns and villages.
 There was a power station in Przytyk, owned by Lejb Rozencwajg and two transportation companies, one owned by Pinkus Kornafel, and a second one owned by Moszek Rubinsztajn.
 There was also a Jewish-run credit union in the city.
 The competition for market share between Jews and a much smaller community of gentile Poles was intense, and the area was plagued by extreme poverty among both groups.

 The town was the site of the 9 March 1936 Przytyk pogrom In spite of economic migration, prior to the invasion of Poland and the ensuing Holocaust, about 80 percent of the population remained Jewish.
 Most Jews of Przytyk were murdered in the Holocaust.
 In March 1941, Przytyk and the surrounding area was turned into a Luftwaffe training facility.
 All Polish residents were ordered to leave the town, and all buildings were destroyed by the Germans, except for the church.
 The destruction of the church was ordered on September 8, 1944, but this plan was halted due to lack of time.
-As a result, there are no historic buildings in Przytyk.
+As a result, there are no other historic buildings in Przytyk.
+Two Polish policemen from Przytyk were murdered by the Russians in the Katyn massacre in 1940.

+After German occupation ended, the town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+In 1945–1947, the Polish anti-communist resistance carried out three raids of the local communist police station, and on 18 June 1949, a battle between the resistance and forces of the communist Ministry of Public Security was fought nearby.

+Transport

+Przytyk lies on the intersection of vovoideship roads 740 and 732.

+The nearest railway station is in Radom.